Daguhh/PyQtMenu/README.md

 * Display desktop files into multiple tab,
 * Drag'n'Drop desktop file to add it in menu

+new :
+* Reduce mode : reduce launcher to a small floating button at application lauch

 ### Add a launcher
 You should have a .desktop file with the following entries:
 ```